fermyon/actions/README.md

         run: "spin --version"
 ```

-## Push Spin app to a Registry - `fermyon/action/spin/push`
+## Push Spin app to a Registry - `fermyon/actions/spin/push`

-Build and push the `spin` app to your desired OCI Registry (note that this registry must have a publicly accessible endpoint)
+Build and push the `spin` app to your desired OCI Registry (note that this registry must have a publicly accessible endpoint).
+Also note this action has a prerequisite on Spin already being installed.

 ### Inputs